 Ned was the first recipient of the “Benton Berry Award” presented in recognition of “…outstanding support to the International Training Division of the FAA Academy.”
+He received the Air Traffic Control Association’s President’s Citation of Merit Award for his contributions to the quality, safety, and efficiency of the air traffic control system.
 He was a national recipient of the “Friend of the Office of Aviation Medicine Award” granted for active support of psychological research studies in operational air traffic facilities.
-He also is a co-recipient of “The Scott M. Myers Award for Applied Psychology in the Workplace” granted by the Society of Industrial and Organizational Psychology (SIOP) for his leadership in the development of the Air Traffic – Selection and Training (AT-SAT) air traffic controller selection battery.
-In 2000, Ned was inducted into the Oklahoma State University chapter of Phi Kappa Phi Honor Society.
+Ned also is a co-recipient of “The Scott M. Myers Award for Applied Psychology in the Workplace” granted by the Society of Industrial and Organizational Psychology (SIOP) for his leadership in the development of the Air Traffic – Selection and Training (AT-SAT) air traffic controller selection battery.
+In 2000, he was inducted into the Oklahoma State University chapter of Phi Kappa Phi Honor Society.

 Dr. Ned S. Reese, WCG Vice President, Air Traffic Programs, is a native Mississippian who grew up in Rolling Fork, a small town situated in the Mississippi Delta.
 He began his public service career in the Maps and Surveys Branch of the River Planning Division for the Tennessee Valley Authority in Chattanooga, Tennessee, in the late 1960s.
 Ned then joined the FAA’s Air Traffic Service where he served for 36 years until his retirement in 2005.